Inviscid Water-Waves and interface modeling

+The first item (1) corresponds to the dipole formulation, whereas the second (2) corresponds to the vortex formulation.
+Of course, to be complete, we need to add the transport equation for $\curl \mb v$ by the velocity given in terms of $(\gamma_{S},\int_{\Gamma_{B}}\mb v_{0}\cdot\tau, \curl v)$.
+It could appear strange to consider the dipole formulation which is less general than the vortex formulation, however we will see that it gives more stable numerical schemes.
+Surface tension is included in the derivation, but can also be omitted.

+Both theorems above do not introduce any regularization and hold true for the continuous problem.
+The resulting expressions are thus non-trivial and, in a first reading, we advise to drop all terms associated to the density of air (i.e. associated to the bi-fluid formulation), uniform or localized vorticity and circulation (mean currents).

-We therefore want to ensure that our numerical scheme converges in a realistic manner (i.e. for parameters that can be achieved in practice) to the solution of the continuous problem.
+We then want to ensure that our numerical scheme converges in a realistic manner (i.e. for realistic parameters that can be achieved in practice) to the solution of the continuous problem.
 We introduce in this work a regularization-free approach to solve for the water-wave problem (i.e. without explicit filtering or any other regularization introducing extra parameters to the problem).
+To discretise singular integrals, we follow an approach introduced in \cite{ADL} for which rigorous convergence proofs were provided in the case of a smooth boundary ($C^\infty$).

 We verify conserved quantities at the discrete level.
 We illustrate on simple test cases the numerical convergence to the approximate solutions (e.g. Stokes waves, Green-Naghdi solitary waves).
 We also demonstrate stability and convergence of our numerical solution for the wave-breaking problem.

 Finally, we investigate the effects of regularization strategies on the solution and illustrate numerically how they can yield irrelevant solutions.